 Employers may also, at their option, make available a loan program to their employees.
 This program, depending on the option elected by the employer, allows a participant to borrow from their account balance subject to limitations imposed by federal law.
 The loans are secured by the balance in the participant's account.
 The rate of interest for the term of the loan is established as of the loan date and shall bear interest rates comparable to the rates of interest in effect at a major banking institution (the Barron's Prime Rate plus one percent).
 Loan repayments of principal and interest are credited to participants' accounts.
-Loans initiated prior to the year 2000 had an administrative charge deducted from each repayment.
-For loans initiated during the year 2000 and later, a one-time setup fee and an annual maintenance fee is charged to participant accounts.
+A one-time setup fee and an annual maintenance fee is charged to participant accounts.
 Loan defaults are classified as withdrawals and treated as taxable distributions.
 Participants should refer to their respective SPD for more complete information.
-As of December 31, 2014, participant loans have maturities through 2035 at interest rates ranging from 2.45 percent to 10.50 percent.
+As of December 31, 2016, participant loans have maturities through 2043 at interest rates ranging from 2.45 percent to 10.25 percent.